fgilde/MudBlazor.Extensions/README.md

  - 2.0.6 > Use [MudExAdditionalAdornment](https://www.mudex.org/additional-adornments) for Theme edit buttons in [MudExThemeEdit](https://www.mudex.org/theme-edit)
  - 2.0.6 > Fix some style bugs
  - 2.0.6 > **_Breaking:_** Signature of [IMudExFileDisplay](https://www.mudex.org/api/IMudExFileDisplay) `CanHandleFile` changed to an async method.
 This allows to handle async file checks.
 The method now returns a Task&lt;bool&gt; instead of a bool.
- - 2.0.5 > Update MudBlazor to 7.8.0
- - 2.0.4 > The [MudExImageViewer](https://www.mudex.org/image-view) Now allows custom toolbar content and custom content for the new floating toolbar for the selected area.
- - 2.0.4 > The [MudExImageViewer](https://www.mudex.org/image-view) now has an option to allow a rubberband selection.
-The user can then open, download, print or directly switching the view to the selected area as an image.
- - 2.0.4 > All file viewers can now implement a method to return info like meta tags for the info dialog.
- - 2.0.4 > New propertry in MudExFileDisplay "IgnoredRenderControls" here you can specify an arry of types to ignore as file renderer.
- - 2.0.4 > Update MudBlazor to 7.6.0
- - 2.0.3 > Update MudBlazor to 7.5.0
- - 2.0.3 > Fix small bugs
- - 2.0.0 > Update MudBlazor to 7.0.0
- - 2.0.0 > **_Breaking:_** Rename: Many properties and behavoirs as MudBlazor does.
-Se migration guide from MudBlazor 6 to 7 [here](https://github.com/MudBlazor/MudBlazor/issues/8447)
- - 1.7.89 > Fix bug that uploadable file is not updated in MudExObjectEditDialog
 <!-- CHANGELOG:END -->
 Full change log can be found [here](https://github.com/fgilde/MudBlazor.Extensions/blob/main/MudBlazor.Extensions/Docs/CHANGELOG.md)